dima-iholkin/RespectMyEyes-VSCode/README.md

 Please report any problems.

-To use multiple themes for different file types, look at the extension [Theme by language](https://marketplace.visualstudio.com/items?itemName=jsaulou.theme-by-language).
+To use multiple themes for the chosen file types, look at the extension [Theme by language](https://marketplace.visualstudio.com/items?itemName=jsaulou.theme-by-language).